Unfortunately this has become an increasingly common situation across the country over in recent years.

 Tough Calls By Pain Management Doctors

 Physicians who prescribe opiates for pain management are rightfully being closely watched to make sure they follow strict rules.
-It is well-known that over-prescribing contributed to criminal diversion of prescription opiates.
+It is well-known that over-prescribing contributed to the criminal diversion of prescription opiates.
 Prescribing controlled substances for pain has become a significant liability for many well-meaning practitioners (and hopefully for the malevolent actors), as well as a quagmire of complex documentation.

 At the same time research continues to support the once unthinkable concept that perhaps opioids are not the best treatment for someone with a chronic pain condition.